NecipAkgz/fhevm-example-factory/docs/concepts/core/fhe-edge-cases.md

     describe("Encrypted Revert Scenarios", function () {
       it("should handle encrypted conditional with valid value", async function () {
+        // 🛡️ Encrypted Conditional (Revert Simulation):
+        // In FHE, you cannot "revert" based on a secret condition directly.
+        // Instead, you typically use `FHE.select` to choose between a meaningful
-        const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+        // result and a "zeroed out" or "null" result. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

         const validInput = await fhevm